Coronavirus (COVID-19) Updates

 Customers may call their local branch or Customer Service to set an appointment to meet in person for transactions requiring the customer be present or to access their safe deposit box.
 We encourage customers to conduct their banking using Internet Banking or Mobile Banking (available for iOS and Android) to deposit checks, pay bills, transfer money and more.

-The simple infographic below outlines several Bankers Trust resources that enable you to do your banking almost anywhere at any time of day.
+The simple infographic outlines several Bankers Trust resources that enable you to do your banking almost anywhere at any time of day.
+Click the image to view the full infographicgraphic.

 More information on Bankers Trust’s response to COVID-19